lionicsheriff/rfc5322/README.md

 FIRST USE
 =========

 Before you do anything, you want some accounts in the config file.
+Run

+    fetchtweet --create --account accountname --maildir /path/to/maildir

-Run 'fetchtweet -c -a accountname -m /path/to/maildir' and it will take you through the authentication process for the account.
+and it will take you through the authentication process for the account.
 This only needs to be run once per account.

+You can also add some queries.
+Unlike the previous command these don't require an account.
+Run

+    fetchtweet --create --query "query string here" --maildir /path/to/maildir

+Since the results for queries are quickly updating and they are not as important as tweets shown in your home timeline, you may want to limit the results

+    fetchtweet --create --count 3 --lang code --query "query string here" --maildir /path/to/maildir

 USAGE
 =====
 ## fetchtweet [options]

     Options:
          --account, -a <s>:   Account to use
+           --query, -q <s>:   Query to use
+         --no-accounts, -n:   Don't fetch home timelines
+          --no-queries, -o:   Don't fetch queries

+    Single account or query only
-          --maildir, -m <s>:   Maildir to fetch to --last-tweet, -l <i>:   Id of last tweet retrieved --create, -c:   Add account to config
+              --create, -c:   Add account or query to config --maildir, -m <s>:   Maildir to fetch to --last-tweet, -l <s>:   Id of last tweet retrieved --count, -u <i>:   Amount of tweets to retrieve (default: 100)

+    Query only
+            --lang, -g <s>:   Language of tweets (ISO 639-1) (default: )

-      --tweet-count, -t <i>:   Amount of tweets to retrieve --help, -h:   Show this message
+                --help, -h:   Show this message

 Fetchs tweets and stores them in maildir format.
-All accounts specified in ~/.rfc5322.rc are fetched.
+Unless specified all accounts and queries in ~/.rfc5322.rc are fetched.
+By running --query without --create, you can search twitter and store the tweets without saving status to the configuration file.

 ## sendtweet [options] [tweet]